Fire (Ukiah Valley Fire Authority)

 City Boards, Commissions, and Committees

 The City of Ukiah is fortunate to have a sizable number of citizen volunteers serving on boards, commissions, and committees which complete business of their own or make recommendations to the City Council.
-All members are appointed by the City Council with terms generally commencing in July.
+All members are appointed by the City Council with terms commencing throughout the year.

 Pursuant to Government Code Section 54970, notice is hereby given of the following appointments for the City of Ukiah’s Boards, Commissions, and Committees for which the City Council of the City of Ukiah has the appointing power.